AndrasKomaromi/gufo/README.md

 # gufo
-Notes on Philosophy Presented in OWL BFO and GUFO codes
+Notes on Philosophy Presented in OWL/GUFO codes